kvelleby/poldat/README.md

 df <- gw_panel(gw, time_interval = "week", begin = as.Date("2024-01-01"), stop = Sys.Date())
 ```

 Create a country-year panel dataset with battle-locations and conflict intensity from 1946-present.
 This includes a novel recoding of battle-locations (at the country-level) for the whole UCDP/PRIO ACD dataset, and using the modified cShapes 2.0 data as a consistent dataset for determining location.
 E.g., the country id's of events from UCDP GED are coded using cShapes, instead of the country_id variable supplied by UCDP.
+Note that 'intensity_level' is based on battle-related deaths in the dyad-year, not deaths within each country (and often spread out across years for conflicts where we only have an estimate of total deaths).
 ```R
 recoded_battle_locations <- ucdp_prio_battle_locations_before_1989()
 df <- ucdp_long_cy_panel()